Lisa Te Morenga: Honours and awards

 In 2019 Te Morenga was awarded the Hamilton Award, which is the Royal Society Te Apārangi's Early Career Research Excellence Award for Science, for "her contribution to international evidence-based nutrition policy stemming from her research examining the impact of dietary sugars on body weight".

 In 2021, Te Morenga gained a Rutherford Discovery Fellowship for a project named 'Naku te rourou, nau te rourou, ka oranga ai te iwi (With my food basket and your food basket the people will be well)'.
 The project involves looking at the impact of eating different types of wholegrain foods on type 2 diabetes and prediabetes, in order improve the advice that dietitians can give people who have or are at risk of disease and to guide food manufacturers to improve products.
 Te Morenga will also look at sugar intake levels and investigate how those can be reduced, and work with Māori communities to design dietary interventions that are culturally appropriate.

+Politics

+Te Morenga joined the Green Party in 2009.
+She was announced as the Green Party candidate for Te Tai Tonga in June 2026.